tolitius/verter/README.md

 ## reads

-let's read facts for `:universe/two` that has for entries and looks like this:
+let's read facts for `:universe/two` that has four entries and looks like this:

 ```clojure
 => (v/facts verter :universe/two)